 This approach will help to:

-• Access a larger sample of patients, increasing the diversity and representativeness of a cohort hence improving the quality of research studies and making the research relevant to a wider group of people;
+• Access a larger sample of patients, increasing the diversity and representativeness of a cohort hence improving the quality of research studies and making the research relevant to a wider group of people

-• Explore rarer conditions and sub-groups;
+• Explore rarer conditions and sub-groups

-• New CADREs established in other regions
+• New CADRE databases established in other regions

 • Any other trusted research environment that joins the federated CADRE network